thomasokken/free42/windows/README.txt

 characters, enter those characters into the ALPHA register (or to the command argument, if a command with an alphanumeric argument is being entered).
 These mappings override any other mappings that may be defined for those keys.

+Customizing the Keyboard Map

+The standard keyboard map is designed to work well with U.S. English keyboards.
+If you use a different keyboard layout, or if you have specific preferences for how the keys should be mapped, you can customize the keyboard map to better fit your needs.

+The keyboard map is %APPDATA%\Free42\keymap.txt, which is usually C:\Users\<YourUserName>\AppData\Roaming\Free42\keymap.txt.
+You can edit this file using any text editor.
+For convenience, you can use the "Edit Keyboard Map" command in the Help menu to open the keyboard map in the default text editor.
+Note that after making changes to the keyboard map, you have to exit and restart Free42 for the changes to take effect.

 What's the deal with the "Decimal" and "Binary"?